 - Your only method of paying for items is to use a credit card

 - Creditors are suing you for payment of your debts

 There are other debt-relief options to avoid filing for bankruptcy if you are struggling financially.
-You can talk to financial experts at Country Credit Club who have more than twenty years of experience in the financing and credit repair industry.
-If after talking with our experts, it is determined filing is in your best interest, we have a network of attorneys who can guide you through the bankruptcy process.
+You can talk to financial experts at Country Credit Club with over twenty years of experience in the financing and credit repair industry.
+If, after talking with our experts, it is determined filing is in your best interest, we have a network of attorneys who can guide you through the bankruptcy process.

-Another step you could take is trying to live within a budget, or obtaining a second job to increase your income.
+Another step you could take is trying to live within a budget or obtaining a second job to increase your income.
 You could also consider selling off some of your assets to pay down your debt.
-Country Credit Club could also help you talk with creditors about debt negotiations and possibly reduce amounts owed, or lower interest rates.
+Country Credit Club could also help you talk with creditors about debt negotiations and reduce amounts owed or lower interest rates.

-Debts you can wipe out when filing Chapter 7 include credit card debt, personal loans, lawsuit judgments, obligations you’ve taken on leases or contracts.
-Chapter 13 would allow you to also wipe out debts from a divorce, loans from a retirement plan.
-It is often difficult to discharge student loans.
+Debts you can wipe out when filing Chapter 7 include credit card debt, personal loans, lawsuit judgments, and obligations you’ve taken on leases or contracts.
+Chapter 13 would allow you also to wipe out debts from a divorce and loans from a retirement plan.
+It is often challenging to discharge student loans.

-As mentioned there are a lot of decisions that go into knowing if bankruptcy is the right option.
-One good question to ask is can you find a way out of debt within five years to avoid filing for bankruptcy?
+As mentioned, there are a lot of decisions that go into knowing if bankruptcy is the right option.
+One good question is, can you find a way out of debt within five years to avoid filing for bankruptcy?
 If the answer is no, then bankruptcy might be your only choice.
-Before you make the choice, weigh all your pros and cons and talk to the experts at Country Credit Club.
+Before you make a choice, weigh all your pros and cons and talk to the experts at Country Credit Club.

-Country Credit Club has more than twenty years of experience in the financing and credit repair industry.
+Country Credit Club has over twenty years of experience in financing and credit repair.
 We offer you a free consultation and are ready to help you plan your financial future.
 If you are considering bankruptcy, we have a network of attorneys covering each state that will help you make the best decision for your financial future.